leeyoyo49/leeyoyo49/README.md

 # Hi I'm YL

 ## About me
-- 📚 Currently studying  Machine Learning
+- 📚 Currently torture by calculus
 - :wind_chime: Also a gamer in loved with BOTW
 - :volleyball: A badminton and volleyball player